zhongk8194/DH110-A03/README.md

 Here is the script for my interview.
 Here is the recording of the interview.
 Here is the transcript of the interview.

-Decide where to visit
-Decide what activities to observe/ what to ask to do Decide how to interact with the users
-Decide how to collect user data (ex.
-Pen-paper notes, voice/video recording, images) Prepare the interview guide
 <br>
 <br>

-## Research Deliverables
-Visit the place
-Meet/Observe the user(s)
-Collect the data (record, pictures, answered_survey) Transcript of interview

 ## Reflection
 lorem ipsum